ray-project/ray/doc/source/walkthrough.rst

 .. _ray-object-ids:

-**Object IDs** can also be passed into remote functions.
+**Object refs** can also be passed into remote functions.
 When the function actually gets executed, **the argument will be a retrieved as a regular Python object**.
 For example, take this function:

 .. code:: python